Safety & Equity at UWO

 Title IX of the Education Amendments of 1972 protects individuals from discrimination based on sex in any educational program or activity operated by recipients receiving federal financial assistance.
 Sexual harassment, sexual assault, domestic violence, dating violence, stalking, and sexual exploitation are forms of sex discrimination prohibited by Title IX and UWO Policy.
-UWO grievance processes for sexual misconduct differ for employees and students as noted below.
-This page has guidelines relative to all processes.
-Please see each category for specific information.

 Title IX and Sexual Misconduct General Complaint Process